 Plus articles go far beyond the explicit maths taught at school, while still being accessible to someone doing A level maths.
-They put classroom maths in context by explaining the bigger picture — they explore applications in the real world, find maths in unusual places, and delve into mathematical history and philosophy.
-We therefore hope that our teacher packages will provide an ideal resource for students working on projects and teachers wanting to offer their students a deeper insight in the world of maths.
-We start off our series with a package on differential equations.
+They put maths in context by explaining the bigger picture — they explore applications in the real world, find maths in unusual places, and delve into mathematical history and philosophy.
+We hope that this collection will provide an ideal resource for anyone – including students and teachers – wanting to explore the world of maths.

 One thing that will never change is the fact that the world is constantly changing.
 Mathematically, rates of change are described by derivatives.
 If you try and use maths to describe the world around you — say the growth of a plant, the fluctuations of the stock market, the spread of diseases, or physical forces acting on an object — you soon find yourself dealing with derivatives of functions.
 The way they inter-relate and depend on other mathematical parameters is described by differential equations.
 These equations are at the heart of nearly all modern applications of mathematics to natural phenomena.
 The applications are almost unlimited, and they play a vital role in much of modern technology.

 The Plus articles listed below all deal with differential equations.
 In some cases the equations are introduced explicitly, while others focus on a broader context, giving a feel for why the equations hold the key to describing particular situations.
-None of the articles require more than a basic understanding of calculus.
-All the articles come from our vast archive, but whether they are feature articles, career interviews or news stories, they are all relevant, since today's news is tomorrow's standard result or technique.
-Take your pick.
+None of the articles require more than a basic understanding of calculus, which you can get from reading our easy introductions.

 - Getting started — a quick recap on calculus and some articles introducing modelling with differential equations;

-- More applications — examples of differential equations at work in the real world;
+- Bigger picture — examples of differential equations at work in the real world;

 - Mathematical frontiers — mathematical developments, and the people behind them, that have contributed to the area of differential equations.